FTcode/Pushy/docs/commands.md

 Loops are an important part of the Pushy syntax.
 All loops are opened with a certain character, and closed with `;`.
 Missing semi-colons at the end of a program are automatically inserted by the interpreter.

  - `:` - For loop: pop a value, and iterate the loop that many times.
 If the stack is empty, this performs 0 iterations.
- - `$` - While loop: while the last item on stack is positive, keep iterating.
+ - `$` - While loop: while the last item on stack is truthy (non-zero), keep iterating.
 If the stack is empty, the loop is broken out of.
  - `?` - If statement (this is not technically a loop, but has the same syntax): pop a value, and run the code if it is non-zero.
 Otherwise, skip the code block.
  - `[` - Infinite loop: keep looping until the program finishes, or the loop is broken out of.
  - `;` - End loop: this character signifies the end of a code block.